Make Simple Lawn Care Choices

 Replace a patch of high-maintenance lawn with low-maintenance native perennial plants.
 Plants native to the central Ohio area thrive in our soil and weather conditions, requiring less water, fertilizer, pesticide and attention.
 In addition, native plants with long roots slow the flow of stormwater, soak up and filter contaminants and hold the soil in place, thereby reducing errosion.

 The Purple Coneflower (Echinacea purpurea) pictured makes a beautiful addition to the landscape.
 Flowering from late spring into autumn, it thrives in our climate, spreads and requires little to no maintenance.
-Check the list of plants native to each of our water supply reservoirs for ideas: Griggs, Hoover, O'Shaughnessy.
+Check list of native plants common to each of our water supply reservoirs for ideas.

 Spot Treat Problem Areas